theAdamColton/cabbage-patch/README.md

  and the dataloader batch size determines the number of worker results that will get collated together.
 The overall batch size is the product of the two.

-If you are using a very large overall batch size it would be faster to set a lower `packer_batch_size`.
+If you are using a very large overall batch size it is faster to use a lower `packer_batch_size`.
 But lowering the `packer_batch_size` will cause the packer to use more padding.